 Location of Healing

-Spending time in Nature is a healing experience.
+Spending time in nature is a healing experience.
 Looking across a slick rock cannon, being surrounded by a beautiful forest, sitting on the shore of an alpine lake, or being immersed in natural beauty completely separated from the busy outside world fosters deep therapeutic work.

 Transiton to Adulthood

-Legacy specializes in guiding young men through the often difficult transition to manhood.
-Each young man goes through a structured process to identify the kind of man he wants to be and is then given the tools to become that man.
+Legacy Outdoor Adventures specializes in guiding young men through the often difficult transition to manhood.
+Each young man goes through a structured process to identify the kind of adult he wants to be and is then given the tools to become that person.
 Each young man learns that there are parts of the child within him that he must let go of and new responsibilities he must embrace to become a man.
 During his wilderness adventure, he has the opportunity to take on many of the responsibilities of manhood in a small structured community.
 The result is a clearer vision of manhood and the self-confidence, tools and motivation to make the transition to responsible adulthood and strive toward personal fulfillment.